Next Lesson - Malignant Breast Disease

 Treatment is excision with a wide margin to try and prevent local recurrence of the tumour.
 The malignant types are very aggressive and can metastasise along the blood vessels, meaning fast investigation and diagnosis is important.

-Other generalised benign stromal tumours like lipomas, leiomyomas and hamartomas can also occur on the breast too.
+Other generalised benign stromal tumours like lipomas, leiomyomas and hamartomas can also occur in the breast.

 Investigating Benign Breast Disorders